ihmeuw-msca/xspline/paper.md

 ---

+# `xspline`: A Python Package for Flexible Spline Modeling

 ## Summary

 Splines are a fundamental tool for describing and estimating nonlinear relationships [@de1978practical].
 They allow nonlinear functions to be represented as linear combinations of spline basis elements.
 Researchers in physical, biological, and health sciences rely on spline models in conjunction with statistical software packages to fit and describe a vast range of nonlinear relationships.